 What to expect from your doctor

-During your physical exam, your doctor will closely examine any skin lesions you may have.
-He or she might take a sample of tissue or liquid from the lesions for testing.
+During your physical exam, your doctor will closely examine any skin cuts you may have.
+He or she might take a sample of tissue or liquid from the cuts for testing.